-This award is given each spring to a graduating senior who is majoring in a College of Arts & Humanities (CAH) discipline and who demonstrates exceptional intellectual or creative achievement and strong extracurricular and service activities.
-Students must be nominated by a CAH faculty member and hold a minimum GPA of 3.5; nominees submit an application with two faculty letters of recommendation.
-Nomination and application deadlines are usually announced by the CAH dean's office early in the spring semester and typically fall in late February or early March.
-(Note: although this award is administered by CAH-and not the English Department-we list it here to make English students and faculty aware of this opportunity.
-English majors are well represented in the ranks of past CAH (CAS) OSA winners.)
-For complete information, please visit the CAH website.
+The College of Arts & Humanities (CAH) Outstanding Student Award is given each spring to a junior or senior who is majoring or minoring in a CAH discipline and who demonstrates exceptional intellectual or creative achievement and strong extracurricular and service activities.
+Students must be nominated by a CAH faculty member and maintain a minimum GPA of 3.2; nominees submit an application with two letters of recommendation (one from the nominating faculty member & the other from another faculty member or organizational leader).
+The nomination and application deadlines are usually announced by the CAH dean's office early in the spring semester and typically fall in late February or early March.
+(Note: although this award is administered by CAH-and not the English Department-we include it here so you are aware of this opportunity.
+English majors are well represented in the ranks of past winners!)
+For complete information, please contact the CAH Dean's Office.